 The Lee College Foundation was established in 1968.
-A non-profit dedicated to providing scholarships to deserving Lee College students, the Foundation has a current portfolio balance of more than \$6.5 million and awards more than 200 scholarships each year.

-In 1969, Lee College, in cooperation with two Liberty County school districts, began offering courses in Liberty and Dayton.
+A non-profit dedicated to providing scholarship to deserving Lee College students, the Foundation has a current portfolio balance of more than \$6.5 million and awards more than 200 scholarship each year.
+In 1969, Lee College, in cooperation with two Liberty County School districts, began offering courses in Liberty and Dayton.